 \end{tm}

-Theorem \ref{tm:SM} can lead to the asymptotic variance of the quasi-score matching estimator $\hat\bmtheta$, and it is $n^{-1}(\bmU_{\rmS}^{-1}\bmV_{\rmS}\bmU_{\rmS}^{-1}+\bmU_{\rmS}^{-1}\bmOmega_{\rmS}\bmU_{\rmS}^{-1})$.
-Note that the quasi-score matching estimation approach is proposed in Section \ref{sec:estimation} to alleviate the computational complexity of the QMLE when $n$ is large.
-Hence, one can expect a small difference between the asymptotic variances of the quasi-score matching estimator and QMLE for a large $n$; this is because $n^{-1}$ is the leading order in the asymptotic variances when $n$ becomes large.
-See the numerical comparisons of estimation efficiencies demonstrated in various simulation studies of Section \ref{sec:simu}.
-In the following subsection, however, we also propose an approach to improve the asymptotic efficiency of the quasi-score matching estimators $\hat\bmbeta$ and $\hat\sigma^2$ while remaining the computational complexity as $n$ is large.
+Theorem \ref{tm:SM} can lead to the asymptotic variance of the quasi-score matching estimator $\hat\bmtheta$, and it is $n^{-1}(\bmU_{\rmS}^{-1}\bmV_{\rmS}\bmU_{\rmS}^{-1}+\bmU_{\rmS}^{-1}\bmOmega_{\rmS}\bmU_{\rmS}^{-1})$. {\black Although the quasi-score matching approach can alleviate the computational complexity of the QMLE when $n$ is large, we utilize the asymptotic variance obtained from Theorem \ref{tm:SM} to show that it trades off some estimation efficiency compared to the QMLE; see Corollary \ref{cy:1} in Section \ref{Supp:AEC} of the supplementary material.
+Nevertheless, based on the numerical estimation efficiencies demonstrated in various simulations in Section \ref{sec:simu}, we find that the quasi-score matching achieves efficiency close to the QMLE, especially for large $n$.} In the following subsection, we propose an approach to improve the asymptotic efficiency of the quasi-score matching estimators $\hat\bmbeta$ and $\hat\sigma^2$ while retaining the computational complexity as $n$ is large.